13alvone/cspeakes_enumerator/Readme.md

 # enumerator.py
 -----------------------

-Emulator is a tool for doing some very basic but robust general enumeration commands I use for initial discovery.
-Usage is simple as you need only supply the target IP address:
+Enumerator.py is a tool that completes some basic enumeration commands useful during initial discovery.

 [?] `~# python3 enumerator.py`